pantheon-systems/documentation/source/content/relaunch.md

   </Alert>

-1. On the Live environment tab of the Site Dashboard for the old site, click the "Clear Caches" button.
+1. In the Live environment tab of the Site Dashboard for the old site, click **Clear Caches**.

 1. Repeat on the Live environment of the new site.